DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-5.md

 This should be supported by:

-* training in co-design for staff to involve children and young people in the process
+* training staff in co-design to involve children and young people in the process
 * evaluation and selection processes which are designed and funded to properly involve children and young people

-Vendors should design systems where children and young people have been directly involved (rather than just consulted) in the design and selection process.
+Suppliers should design systems where children and young people have been directly involved (rather than just consulted) in the design and selection process.
 Features should be specifically designed to capture and reflect the voice of the child.

 Systems should allow:

-* local authorities to see how much direct work with children is taking place and oversight of child centred activity, including outcomes, ambitions and strengths
+* local authorities to see how much direct work with children is taking place and enable oversight of child centred activities including outcomes, ambitions and strengths
 * for details to be captured that reflect each individual child - for example ways to describe gender, beliefs and interests
 * social workers to upload a range of media and file sizes
 * for the development of features and functionality which allow children and young people to directly interact with the system